greenelab/connectivity-search-manuscript/manuscript.md

 <!-- info on this figure's creation in https://github.com/greenelab/connectivity-search-manuscript/issues/11 -->
 ](https://github.com/greenelab/connectivity-search-manuscript/raw/f98c3470a8bf8f40f5f6aed2794c6ea66b93b14b/content/media/rephetio/metagraph-and-features.png){#fig:rephetio width="100%" .white}

-### Unsupervised hetnet connectivity search

-Project Rephetio was able to successfully predict treatments, including those under investigation by clinical trail.
+Project Rephetio successfully predicted treatments, including those under investigation by clinical trail.
-However, two challenges limit the applicability of the Rephetio approach, which this study aims to address.
+However, two challenges limit the applicability of Rephetio.
 First, Rephetio required known labels (i.e. treatment status) to train a model.
 Hence, the approach cannot be applied to domains where training labels do not exist.
 Second, the DWPC metric used to assess connectivity is sensitive to node degree.
 The Rephetio approach was incapable of detecting whether a high DWPC score indicated meaningful connectivity above the level expected by the background network degrees.
-Here we propose Hetnet connectivity search, which defines a null distribution for DWPCs that accounts for degree and enables detecting meaningful hetnet connectivity without training labels.
+Here we develop Hetnet connectivity search, which defines a null distribution for DWPCs that accounts for degree and enables detecting meaningful hetnet connectivity without training labels.

-### Hetio

-*Hetio* is a superset/collection of hetnet-related research, tools, and datasets that, most notably, includes the Hetionet project itself and the connectivity search tool that are the focus of this manuscript.
-Most of the Hetio resources and projects can be found under the [Hetio GitHub organization](https://github.com/hetio), with a others being available under the [Greene Lab GitHub organization](https://github.com/greenelab), one of the collaborating groups.
-Information about Hetio is also displayed and disseminated on the [Hetio website](https://het.io/), as discussed in more detail below.

-### Related Works

 <!--
 Issues related to other works and important references: